Serotonin syndrome: Management

-Additional pharmacological treatment for severe case includes administering atypical antipsychotic drugs with serotonin antagonist activity such as olanzapine.
+Additional pharmacological treatment for severe case includes administering atypical antipsychotic drugs with serotonin antagonist activity such as olanzapine or asenapine.
 Critically ill people should receive the above therapies as well as sedation or neuromuscular paralysis.
 People who have autonomic instability such as low blood pressure require treatment with direct-acting sympathomimetics such as epinephrine, norepinephrine, or phenylephrine.
 Conversely, hypertension or tachycardia can be treated with short-acting antihypertensive drugs such as nitroprusside or esmolol; longer acting drugs such as propranolol should be avoided as they may lead to hypotension and shock.
 The cause of serotonin toxicity or accumulation is an important factor in determining the course of treatment.
 Serotonin is catabolized by monoamine oxidase A in the presence of oxygen, so if care is taken to prevent an unsafe spike in body temperature or metabolic acidosis, oxygenation will assist in dispatching the excess serotonin.
 The same principle applies to alcohol intoxication.
-In cases of SS caused by MAOIs, oxygenation will not help to dispatch serotonin.
+In cases of serotonin syndrome caused by MAOIs, oxygenation will not help to dispatch serotonin.
 In such instances, hydration is the main concern until the enzyme is regenerated.